vharivinay/android-dev-w-kotlin/README.md

 * **Third-Party libraries such as GSON, Google Places, RETROFIT, and DEXTER.**
 * **Firebase and Firestore usage.**

 ##### NOTE: I case you want to reuse these codes.
 Make sure you replace the API keys.
-I have disables all of them since this is a public repository.
+I have disabled all of them since this is a public repository.
 The apps which use api calls are
-* Assimulator
+* Assimilator
 * Travelogue
 * SimplySunny